cherrynoize/tlock/README.md

 commented, but otherwise you can point them to any location of your choosing.

-> *Warning: currently experimental.
-May not find your
-> password file and default to your login password as
-> normal.*

 ## Alarm

 You can play a sound alarm on each incorrect password